akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 1. Go to the **Scaling** in the VMSS.
 Currently, the VMSS is set to automatic scaling.

 2. The VMSS will scale automatically based on load measured by CPU Utilization % of the VMSS Instances.
 Currently, it's set to increase the VMSS by 1 instance if the CPU utilization goes beyond 60% and decrease by 1 instance if CPU utilization goes lower than 30%.
-Additionally, there're minimum and maximum number of instances defined.
+Additionally, there are minimum and maximum number of instances defined.

    ![](images/autoscalerule.png)

 ### 2.4 Autoscale via the deployed web application
-In this exercise, we'll try to generate load on our newly created application hosted on VMSS.
+In this exercise, we will try to generate load on our newly created application hosted on VMSS.
 Let's get started.

 1. Go back to the **Overview** section for your scale set.